-More of: Vegetables, fish, leaner meats, whole grains and whole fruits
+- More of: Vegetables, fish, lean meats, wholegrains and fruits

 Hold your dessert order till the end of the meal.

 If we order all our items including our dessert at the start, we tend to over order.
 And when the desserts arrived, we make an attempt to finish it even when we are full.
-Instead, we should only order at the end of our meal and if you are really going to get dessert, consider sharing instead of having one serving each.
+Additionally, if you do want dessert, consider sharing with the people you’re having the meal with.

 Drinking water throughout the day

 Drinking sufficient water not only helps you stay hydrated, but prevents you from feeling unnecessarily hungry and overeating.
 There are healthier drink alternatives that you can try out too, although plain water is always best!